NSLS-II/edrixs/docs/source/user/usedocker.rst

     $ jupyter lab --ip=0.0.0.0 --port=8888 --no-browser --allow-root

   This will return a URL that you can enter in a browser on your host machine.
+If you want to use interactive `ipython widgets <https://ipywidgets.readthedocs.io/en/stable/>`_ and `plotting <https://github.com/matplotlib/jupyter-matplotlib>`_, replace ``edrixs/edrixs`` with ``edrixs/edrixs_interactive``.
+This downloads a (larger) container with the required additional packages.